-Premiums \$2.50 \$2.25 \$2.00 \$1.50 Lot No.

-1. Display panel of six damaged parts caused by poor tractor maintenance, collected by member, with explanation of cause, and how it could be prevented.

-2. Poster or panel exhibit illustrating tractor or machinery safety.

-3. Poster or fact sheet displaying tractor service schedule and cost records.

-4. Display board showing different kinds of nuts, bolts, screws, washers, and other fasteners used on farm machinery, properly labeled.

-5. Exhibit identifying parts of the tractor and their function.

-6. Exhibit on system of the tractor (electrical, cooling, transmission, ignition, fuel, lubrication, hydraulic); diagrammed with explanation.

-7. Any other educational project exhibit.
+- 1. Display panel of six damaged parts caused by poor tractor maintenance, collected by exhibitor, with explanation of cause, and how it could be prevented. - 2.
+Poster or panel exhibit illustrating tractor or machinery safety. - 3.
+Poster or fact sheet displaying tractor service schedule and cost records. - 4.
+Display board showing different kinds of nuts, bolts, screws, washers, and other fasteners used on farm machinery, properly labeled. - 5.
+Exhibit identifying parts of the tractor and their function. - 6.
+Exhibit on system of the tractor (electrical, cooling, transmission, ignition, fuel, lubrication, hydraulic); diagrammed with explanation. - 7.
+Any other educational project exhibit.